tauhidul0821/move-git-repo/README.md

 # here name,age,cgpa,etc is model property
 ```

+# TODO
-- TODO: when create then update something
+- when create then update something
+- create a folder name src, this folder for developer, here write 1.command,2.path,3.replica
+- write a command for rewrite in bin folder file
+-